freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Timeout` has been added to the :ref:`Init/Shutdown Scripts options <tasks_init_opt_tab>`.

+* The log entries for individual :ref:`Rsync Tasks` can be displayed and downloaded by clicking the :guilabel:`Status` of the task.

 * The FreeBSD :ref:`path and name length <Path and Name Lengths>` criteria have been applied to the :guilabel:`Path` field in :ref:`rsync tasks <tasks_rsync_opts_tab>`.